Graeme Devine: id Software

 After the demise of Trilobyte in the late 1990s, Devine joined id Software in 1999 to work as a designer on Quake III Arena and Quake III Team Arena.
 At id he gained recognition in the Mac gaming community for supporting development on the platform.
 He also worked on the Game Boy Advance versions of Commander Keen (2001), Wolfenstein 3D, and Doom II, and was a programmer on Doom 3 until he moved to Ensemble in August 2003.
 Matthew J. Costello, who worked with Devine on The 7th Guest, would also help plot Doom 3 and, like 7th Guest, later novelize it.
 Devine then took the Lead Designer position for Halo Wars, an RTS for the Xbox 360.
 In February 2008 Devine was named one of the Top 100 Developers in the video game industry.

 Apple

 In 2009, Devine was hired by Apple Inc. He was in charge of making sure that Apple's iOS devices play games well.
 In December 2010, he left Apple to focus on developing games on iOS devices.

 GRL Games

 Devine founded GRL Games in Santa Cruz, California in 2010, focused on making games for the iPhone and iPad.
 According to the company's website, the GRL either stands for "Giant Robot Lizard" or "Graeme Roque Lori."
 GRL Games' first application, Full Deck Solitaire was released in 2011 along with Clandestiny, Full Deck Word Games, Full Deck Poker Solitaire and Solitaire Minute.
 GRL Games' announced Dance City on 10 March 2012.

 Magic Leap

-Magic Leap is a virtual retinal display system using light fields.
-The company started in 2010.
-In 2014, it had raised more than $540 million of venture funding from Google, Qualcomm, Andreessen Horowitz, and Kleiner Perkins, among other investors.
-Devine was the Chief Creative Officer & Senior VP Games, Apps, and Creative Experiences until his departure in 2020.
+Devine was the Chief Creative Officer & Senior VP Games, Apps, and Creative Experiences at Magic Leap until his departure in 2020.